Queex/well-msc-selfstudy/programming_concepts/3_errors_and_more.md

 It's inconvenient for a program to crash at every little problem.
 Programming languages provide a way for you to intercept when something goes wrong and fail gracefully in a way that doesn't bring the program to a sudden halt.
 This is called **error handling**.
 When you see a message box that says something like "Cannot find file, click OK to continue", that's error handling.
 It's most useful in situations where there is a lot of user input, and hence a lot of opportunity for user mistakes.

 Even in other circumstances, it can be useful for you to handle errors in order to provide more detailed information as to what went wrong.
 Programming languages have ways for you to create your own errors, which are then handled like any other runtime error, including when it comes to the error message given to a user.
-A "divide by 0" error is less informative than a "class size must be greater than 0" error.
+A "divide by 0" error is less informative than a "group size must be greater than 0" error.
 Code that deliberately creates an error, for this reason or others, is said to be **raising** an error.

 ## Best Practises

 It's a common misconception to think that when you write code, you are writing it for the computer.
-It's true that you are writing instructions for the computer, but are many different ways to write a program that produces the same output.
+It's true that you are writing *instructions* for the computer, but there are many different ways to write a program that produces the same output.
 When you are writing code, you are writing code for *whoever needs to look at it in future*.
 This could be you, months or years down the line, it could be a colleague picking up your project where you left it, or it could be a stranger reviewing your code for accuracy.
 The over-riding concern, when writing code, is *clarity*.
 You want to make it as easy as possible to understand what the code is doing and why.